metrorailings/OwlBlog/content/posts/week-6-insights.md

 No accepted penalties committed by Tampa Bay in the first half...wtf?

 Three straight passes while up 21 points against a team that purposefully stacks a light box.
 Interesting.
 Perhaps the Bucs have given up on running against a Green Bay team that's been holding up well against Ronald Jones.

+I don't think Green Bay has actually used the jet sweep despite running that jet sweep motion on multiple occasions.

+One wonders how much of a role the humidity played on the Packers morale.

+One also wonders whether Aaron Rodgers can operate well in negative game script or whether he's truly developed a rapport with anybody that's not Davonte Adams or Robert Tonyan.
+I can't forget that the Packers organization did absolutely nothing to augment the receiving weapons around Rodgers, instead opting to spend a first-round draft pick on a new quarterback.